 The Maryland Risk Management Education Blog provides readers with information on legal and risk management issues important to Maryland agriculture, upcoming events, and new materials of interest.
 The blog is powered by the University of Maryland Department of Agricultural Resource Economics and University of Maryland’s Agriculture Law Education Initiative.

-This is not a substitute for legal advice.
+The article is not a substitute for legal advice.
 See here for the site’s reposting policy.
-In 2010, the Maryland General Assembly passed the “Dormant Mineral Interests Act” allowing a surface estate owner of […]
+In November, the IRS announced the revised federal estate tax and gift tax limits for 2019.
+The 2019 federal estate […]

 - Click here to find all the posts.